payalpatra/Javascript-DSA/Algorithms/Sorting Algorithms/Readme.md

 ### Applications

 - Due to its simplicity, bubble sort is often used to introduce the concept of a sorting algorithm
 - Used to identify whether the list is already sorted.
-When the list is already sorted (which is the best-case scenario), the complexity of bubble sort is only
+When the list is already sorted (which is the best-case scenario), the complexity of bubble sort is O(N)
 - In real life, bubble sort can be visualised when people in a queue wanting to be standing in a height wise sorted manner swap their positions among themselves until everyone is standing based on increasing order of heights.

 ### Time Complexity